htcf/docs/docs/storage/index.md

 #### Globus

 Globus can be used to share data from LTS or Home directories.
-The Globus "Collection" is called "HTCF Home Directories".
+The Globus "Collection" is called "[HTCF@WUSTL](https://app.globus.org/collections?q=HTCF%40WUSTL&scope=all)".
+From here, selected directories can be shared as "Guest Collections".
 Please see [the globus documentation for more information](https://docs.globus.org/how-to/get-started/)
+!!!Note
+    In order to share a directory, it (and all its parent directories) need to be readable by all users.

 For long term hosting of publicly accessible data, please contact WUSTL IT.